-For the three months ended March 31, 2004, approximately 45% of our business was conducted in functional currencies other than the U.S. dollar, which is our reporting currency.
+For the three and six months ended June 30, 2004, approximately 38% and 41%, respectively, of our business was conducted in functional currencies other than the U.S. dollar, which is our reporting currency.
 As a result, currency fluctuations among the U.S. dollar and the currencies in which we do business have caused and will continue to cause foreign currency transaction gains and losses.
 Currently, we attempt to manage foreign currency risk through the matching of assets and liabilities.
 In the future, we may undertake to manage foreign currency risk through additional hedging methods.
 We recognize foreign currency gains or losses arising from our operations in the period incurred.
 We cannot guarantee that we will be successful in managing foreign currency risk or in predicting the effects of exchange rate fluctuations upon our future operating results because of the number of currencies involved, the variability of currency exposure and the potential volatility of currency exchange rates.